Pre-Congress Field Trip

 During the visit at the various stops, direct linkages between the observed sedimentary facies and the modern tidal dynamics of the present-day Messina Strait will be constantly considered, aiming at promoting open-minded, critical discussions on the sedimentary dynamics of the ancient Messina passage.

-Participants are advised to plan their arrival to the Lamezia Terme Airport the early morning of 28 August.
+Participants are advised to plan their arrival the early morning of October 2nd, to the Lamezia Terme Airport.
 It offers advantageous domestic and international flights with some of the major Italian and European cities.
-Return will be by cars to Matera.
+Return October 4th will be by car to Matera.

-All outcrops are located around Villa S. Giovanni and Reggio Calabria, in interland areas linked by roads and connected with the A1 highway.
-Stops are easily accessible in 5 minutes (walking), constantly close to populated zones and under constant phone coverage.
+All outcrops are located around Villa S. Giovanni and Reggio Calabria, in hinterland areas linked by roads and connected with the A1 motorway.
+Stops are easily accessible in 5-10 minutes (walking), constantly close to populated zones and under constant phone coverage.